samirosman/squircleart.github.io/_posts/2017-05-18-the-essence-of-animation-nodes-scripts.md

 In this example, I am writing pixel info to an image.
 Blender accepts the pixel info as a list of floats with the pattern RGBARGBARGBA.... it means the first float is the red value if the first pixel, second is green for the first pixel, third is blue for the first pixel, fourth is the alpha for the first pixel, fifth is the red value for second pixel, and so on.
 So, the node expects a float list with length $W \times H \times 4$ where $W,H$ are the width and height of the image respectively.

 I generated a list of floats that goes from zero to one with 40000 float because my image is $100 \times 100$.
-This will produce somekind of vertical-horizontal graident, but lets do something more useful.
+This will produce some kind of vertical-horizontal gradient, but lets do something more useful.

-{% include note.html content="Notice that we didn't have to import the bpy, thats because it is imported already along with some other modules." %}
+{% include note.html content="Notice that we didn't have to import the bpy, that's because it is imported already along with some other modules." %}

 ## Example 3b